 The conceptual understanding domain measured the logic and organization students used to solve the mathematics problem as well as their understanding of the mathematical concept.
 The procedural fluency domain measured students' ability to carry out mathematical procedures.
 The mathematics vocabulary domain measured students' use and quantity of disciplinary-specific and process-oriented vocabulary.
-The writing conventions domain measured students' use of punctuation, spelling, grammar, and transitional words (Figure 3, see online).
+The writing conventions domain measured students' use of punctuation, spelling, grammar, and transitional words.
+(See Table 3 at the end of this online version of the magazine.)